SSPP Air Pollution and Traffic Initiative

 We are an outward-looking school at SSPP, and wish to make a difference to the wider community.
 With this in mind, we have made it our target this year to be involved in Government-led initiatives regarding air pollution and traffic controls in our area.

-+ Mrs Johnson has been attending various meetings being run by the Mayor for London, with regards to a new initiative we hope to launch soon.
-It is hoped this will have a very positive impact on our children and the local community.
++ Mrs Johnson attended various meetings being run by the Mayor for London, with regards to (what as at the time) a new initiative.
+It was hoped it would have a very positive impact on our children and the local community.

 + Rights Respecting Steering Group/School Council met to discuss how we could raise awareness over air pollution.
 Decisions were made regarding targeting the local community and council.

-+ Poetry Competition: To tie in with National Poetry Day (Thursday 4th October 2018) a competition was once again set across the school.
-The theme selected this year was ‘Air Pollution’.
++ Poetry Competition: To tie in with National Poetry Day a competition was once again set across the school.
+The theme selected for that year was ‘Air Pollution’.

 + Outright 2018: A whole-school homework was set as part of Outright 2018.
 KS2 were asked to write postcards to members of Parliament, encouraging them to think about the effects of air pollution on children.
 These were then sent away to the designated MPs.
 KS1 made posters on the same theme.